 What classes should I take next semester?

 The classes that students can register for depends on the student's major.
 Students should consult with their academic advisor for the selection of courses.
-Students are encouraged to begin working on their general education requirements during the first year of study.
-Certain general education courses will be required based on the major the student chooses.

 How many hours should I take?